boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/number-card.md

 ### Show Tooltip

-This option allows you to toggle the visibility of tooltip in a card.
+This option allows you to toggle the visibility of the tooltip in a card.

 ![Header properties customized](/static/assets/visualizing-data/visualization-widgets/images/number-card/number-card-tooltip.png)

 ## How to apply conditional formatting in Number card

-By enabling the advanced settings in formatting , you can customize the color, styles, and highlighting of the data based on the conditional range values.
+By enabling the advanced settings in formatting, you can customize the color, styles, and highlighting of the data based on the conditional range values.

 ### How to enable advanced formatting

-In the properties pane, check the `Advanced Setting` check box provided under the `formatting` section.
+In the properties pane, check the `Advanced Setting` checkbox provided under the `formatting` section.

 ![Enable advance settings](/static/assets/visualizing-data/visualization-widgets/images/number-card/enable-advance-settings.png)

 This will open the `Conditional Formatting` dialog.

 ![Conditional formatting](/static/assets/visualizing-data/visualization-widgets/images/number-card/conditional-formatting.png)

 #### Properties

-You can customize more than one property using the rule based conditional formatting.
+You can customize more than one property using rule-based conditional formatting:

 - Title
 - Background